 The essence of Life is creative intelligence.
 Out of creativity comes resilience—the ability to envision and find a new path.
 Creative intelligence is a quality that physicists increasingly believe is inherent in the universe.
 Inherent in Life.
 And thus inherent in us.* This is what we need to solve today’s problems in a way that works for all Life.
 The question is, how do we tap into it?

-One of the ways we discussed this in the conversation is to unblock energy flow: flow within ourselves and on the planet; flow such as allowing free-flowing, undammed rivers; thinking in terms of ecological regions and watersheds instead of human-created political boundaries; exploring the possibilities that animals support the Earth itself.
+One of the ways we discussed this in our recent Conservation Conversation is to unblock energy flow: flow within ourselves and on the planet; flow such as allowing free-flowing, undammed rivers; thinking in terms of ecological regions and watersheds instead of human-created political boundaries; exploring the possibilities that animals support the Earth itself.
 For example, the idea that dolphins and whales and elephants cleanse the ley lines of energy of the planet.** We encourage all these different levels of knowing and action; from the practical (un-dam rivers), to supporting animals in cleansing the energetic (ley lines) of the earth.
 We must explore new ways of seeing and understanding.
-Nature, is not simple or one dimensional.
+Nature is not simple or one dimensional.

 In a typical, deeply felt and wide-ranging conversation, people came at this from different angles.